your5e/5e-srd-markdown/dnd/51/obsidian_vault/environment/environment.md

 ## Falling

 A fall from a great height is one of the most common hazards facing an adventurer.
 At the end of a fall, a creature takes 1d6 bludgeoning damage for every 10 feet it fell, to a maximum of 20d6.
-The creature lands prone, unless it avoids taking damage from the fall.
+The creature lands [[prone]], unless it avoids taking damage from the fall.

 ## Suffocating